Climate at the crossroads

 This live lesson supports students to:

-- Engage directly with working scientists and develop confidence in asking scientific questions
+Engage directly with working scientists and develop confidence in asking questions

 Preparation

-No specific prior knowledge is required, though students with some familiarity with the carbon cycle and basic climate science will find the session particularly rewarding.
-Teachers may wish to revisit carbon cycle fundamentals and the concept of feedback loops in advance.
+No specific prior knowledge is required, though students with some familiarity with the carbon cycle and basic climate science will find the session more accessible.
+Teachers may wish to revisit the fundamentals of the carbon cycle and the concept of feedback loops in advance.

 Submitting questions in advance